harvardnlp/harvardnlp.github.io/NamedTensor2.md

         return F.log_softmax(x, dim=1)
 {% endhighlight %}

-Contrast this to our named variant.
-The code is not necessarily more concise and requires a bit more tinkering.
+Next consider the named version.
+The code is not necessarily more concise.
 However it does have some useful differences.
+Notably

-1) The `op` will check that changed dimensions get updated along the way, so it is harder to screw up transposes.
+*  The `op` will check that changed dimensions get updated along the way, so it is harder to screw up transposes.

-2) Names are in the code so early failures have better errors.
+* Names are in the code, so debugging gives better errors.
 Furthermore we can add checks like the `assert_size`.

-3) The view and softmax become nicer in the process.
+* The transpose, view and softmax become nicer in the process.